xabbuh/PandaBundle/Resources/doc/index.md

     }
     ```

-3. Configure your clouds:
+1. Configure your clouds:

-    XabbuhPandaBundle manages all clouds which are provided by so called
+    XabbuhPandaBundle manages all clouds that you configure in the ``xabbuh_panda``
-    cloud providers.
-For each cloud you need to configure an account which
+    section of your application configuration.
+The configuration for a cloud
-    provides the API credentials.
-The bundle ships with providers for both
+    consists of its Panda id and a reference to an account.
+In account holds
-    clouds and accounts.
-These providers parse the ``xabbuh_panda`` section
+    the authentication information needed to sign requests to the Panda REST
-    of your application's configuration.
-Your configuration should look
+    API.

-    something like this:
+    Your configuration should look something like this:

-    ``` yaml
+    ```yaml
     xabbuh_panda:
         accounts:
             default: